 “The students of the Gator Marching Band work almost year-round to represent and support the university and are some of the hardest working students on this campus,” Watkins said.
 “This new facility will provide current and future students a safe, dedicated teaching area to allow these students to reach another level of excellence.”

 The new facility, which will be located on Gator Marching Band Field at 1273 Gale Lemerand Drive, will be completed in two phases.
-Phase 1 will include a new practice field, lighting for evening practices and an outdoor pavilion.
-Phase 2, which will begin when additional funding is secured, will encompass a research and teaching building with workrooms, instrument storage space, an ice machine and restrooms.
+Phase 1 will include a new practice field and lighting for evening practices.
+Phase 2, which will begin when additional funding is secured, will encompass a covered pavilion, research and teaching building with workrooms, instrument storage space, an ice machine and restrooms.

 Band members will now be able to rehearse on an NCAA-regulated artificial turf field that mirrors the game day performance space and is built with proper drainage and adequate lighting.
 The 5,000-square-foot outdoor pavilion will provide shelter from Florida’s inclement weather.